CFP matchups: What will decide Tide-Irish, Tigers-Buckeyes? | Times Leader

 Clemson vs. Ohio State

-Clemson beat Ohio State 29-23 in last season’s semifinal, a game in the final minute.
+Clemson beat Ohio State 29-23 in last season’s semifinal, a game decided in the final minute.

 These Buckeyes don’t have a pass rusher like Chase Young or a shutdown cornerback like Jeffrey Okudah.
-Those top-three draft picks allowed them to play mostly man-to-man coverage last year.
+Those top-three draft picks allowed Ohio State to play mostly man-to-man coverage last year.

 McElroy said Ohio State is not as man-to-man reliant this season.
 So how the Buckeyes go about generating pressure on Trevor Lawrence and what solutions Clemson has could determine the rematch.